 Clinic Policies and Procedures

-To reduce touchpoints in the clinic, we are utilizing a virtual document signing service called DocuSign.
-If there are documents that you need to sign, our staff will send these to the email you have on file.
+To reduce touchpoints in the clinic, we utilize a virtual document signing service called DocuSign.
+If there are documents that you need to sign, our staff will send them to the email you have on file.